scikit-hep/awkward/docs-sphinx/ak.forms.IndexedForm.rst

 ak.forms.IndexedForm
 --------------------

-The form of a :doc:`ak.layout.IndexedArray`, which has the same type as its ``content``.
+The form of a :class:`IndexedArray`, which has the same type as its ``content``.

-In addition to the properties and methods described in :doc:`ak.forms.Form`, this has the following.
+In addition to the properties and methods described in :class:`ak.forms.Form`, this has the following.

 ak.forms.IndexedForm.__init__